hpatro/valkey-durability-spec/README.md

 Please refer [https://github.com/valkey-io/valkey-rfc/pull/29/](https://github.com/valkey-io/valkey-rfc/pull/29/files) for detailed requirements

+* Support all the existing commands in Valkey.
 * Server level durability configuration - Valkey must allow enabling/disabling durability mode at startup.
 * Read Committed isolation level - Every write operation is serialized on primary and client won't see a volatile key.
 * Maintain current deployment architecture - No additional dependencies.
-* Support standalone/cluster(single shard) modes.
+* Support standalone mode.
 * Support a minimum 3 node configuration - one primary and two (or more) replicas.

-Planned for future:
+Planned for future (non-exhaustive):

 * Dirty reads and configurable isolation level
-* Multi shard durability - Allow scaling of writes.
+* cluster-enabled mode/multi shard durability - Allow scaling of writes.
 * Two node durability configuration (one primary and one replica)

 ## Design Overview